 In the beginning stages of managing your startup, the nitty-gritty of finances might be the last thing you want to think about, but letting financial planning fall by the wayside is a troubling habit for new business owners.

 The pressures of success and profitability can weigh down a new business.
-But no matter your level of familiarity with business finances, there are key questions and resources to keep in mind.
-Here are four areas to incorporate into the management of your startup’s financial health.
+But no matter your level of familiarity with business finances, you should keep certain key questions and resources in mind.
+Here are seven steps to take for the successful management of your startup’s financial health.

 “A very low percentage of new business owners actually go over every number in their finances every month, and even fewer actually understand all the numbers on the page,” said Barry Moltz, financial advisor, author and public speaker on small business management.